worldviewer/css-html-practice/README.md

   <img src="https://github.com/worldviewer/css-html-practice/blob/css-animations/one-does-not-simply.jpg" />
 </p>

+- Use fill rather than color to paint SVG's, but appears to require that SVG is not included as img element

 - CSS selector for the G+ SVG was tricky since the g and the plus are separate SVG path elements which must fire together ...

 > .social-icons svg:hover path {}